vaadin/vaadin-usage-statistics/README.md

 * The first and last time a product was used
 * The first time statistics were gathered
 * Whether you are a registered vaadin.com user or not (true/false)
+* Whether you are a Vaadin Pro user or not (true/false)
 * Browser user-agent string